-Our skid steer brush cutter is capable of packing a punch on any job.
+Our skid steer mower attachment is capable of packing a punch on any job.
 With its hydraulic motor, supreme cutting width, and durability, it’s one of the best attachments you can have.

 However, when it comes to using, operating, and maintaining your skid steer mower and brush cutter, there are a few important steps you don’t want to overlook.
-If you want to know how to effectively use your machine and maintain it for years to come, we have everything you need to operate your skid steer brush cutter, to the best of its ability.
+If you want to know how to effectively use your machine and maintain it for years to come, we have everything you need to operate your skid steer mower attachment, to the best of its ability.

 Prep Before Using your Brush Mower